 Take a mindful walk

 Pay attention to not only what you see but what you hear or smell on the walk.
 How does your body feel while walking?
 What positive thoughts did you have?
 This is a great opportunity to practice breathing with intent.
+For adults, this is also a time when it may be worth finding out more about the relaxation benefits that Shape.com points out can be generated by CBD oil.
 Concentrate on taking slow deep breaths in through the nose and out from the mouth.

 Enroll in a yoga class